DarpanAdhikari/speech-into-text/README.md

 - **Customizable Controls**: Flexible options to start, stop, clear, and copy text.
 - **HTML Compatibility**: Works with both `<textarea>` and `<div>` elements for output.
 - **Lightweight & Flexible**: Easy to set up and adapt to your project needs.
+- **language Preserve**: Selected language will still selected on reload.
+- **Clicky Buttons**: CSS is integrated with button to make them clicky.

 ---